Utilities functions

 Gaussian function

-Calculate the unwrapped phase of a frequency response.
+Calculate the unwrapped phase the signal.

 Parameters: